bphenriques-interview-challenges/employee-shift-api-challenge/docs/production-checklist.md

 Follows the set of tasks that needs to be done before going into production:
 - [ ] Authentication and authorization.
+- [ ] Remove/redact PII information from the logs.
-- [ ] CI/CD plus deployment Instructions.
+- [ ] CI/CD plus deployment instructions.
 Dummy guide to avoid stress when things go wrong.
-- [ ] Remove/redact PII information from the logs.
 - [ ] Review API Error responses.
 - [ ] Review if all unhappy paths are not leaking internal information.
-- [ ] Monitoring infrastructure (e.g., Grafana for Telemetry and Elastic stack for logging).
 - [ ] Proper setup of the Database: segregated users/roles and other sensible settings.
+- [ ] Split the infrastructure between environments (and if applicable availability zones).

 After proper benchmarks (we need measurements before making any improvement):
 - [ ] Consider creating an index on the `shift` table over the start/end date times columns.